UllaRisager/Learn-with-Locals/_posts/2017-06-14-learning-from-a-strikingly-awesome-startup.md

 ---
 layout: post
-title: Learning From Strikingly At Startup Weekend
+title: Learning From A Strikingly Awesome Startup
 subtitle: Strikingly’s mission is so crystal clear it’s hard NOT to be inspired
 image_path: /uploads/susanlou.jpg
 banner: /uploads/susanlou.jpg